shotgunsoftware/sg-jira-bridge/docs/debugging.rst

 For example: ``http://localhost:9090/sg2jira/my_settings``

-Shotgun changes aren't syncing to Jira
+SG changes aren't syncing to Jira
 --------------------------------------
 The first place to check is in the shotgunEvents log files to see if the trigger was run and issued a successful call to the SG Jira Bridge.